Consideration of a Regional Fire Services Model

 I'm tentatively in favor of this as long as we don't see any reduction in incident response times.
 It seems better to be able to draw from a larger pool of regional resources as it would allow for more specialized responses.

-kian about 1 year ago
+kian over 1 year ago

 I support this effort to create a fire department with a greater pool of staff and experiences.

-HunterMI about 1 year ago
+HunterMI over 1 year ago

 I wonder how much it will cost to hire a consultant to look into this.
 There are some interlocal agreements in place.
 I just don't know why they are not adequate.
 And currently, there is an ongoing lawsuit with the former Eastside firefighters over the $170 million-plus claim following vaccine mandate dispute.
 I wonder how that will impact us.
 That is a lot of money.
 And I can just see, our Fire Department will be responding to incidents at the Light Rail Transit Stations.
 Just wait.
 It is just that there was nothing wrong with the current model.
 And we often have assistance when required and when we needed a ladder truck, it is still going to have to come from Bellevue or Seattle.